BShowen/ruby_chess/README.md

 # Thats it for now.

 That is a lot to comprehend.
-Especially if you're fairly new to all of this, which I am (10/2/19).
-As I continue to study, code, and learn I will pop back in here and probably cringe at how bad this code is and then refactor it.
-Until then, its perfect :)
+Especially if you're fairly new to all of this, which I am.
+As I continue to study, code, and learn I will pop back in here and probably refactor it.
+Until then, its perfect.

 Thanks for checking it out!